 - Be sure to block any holes in your walls to ensure they don’t make their way into your home.

-As cute as they are, rabbits will munch through your vegetable patch before you can say ‘aww!’ – so here’s how to keep them at bay before they can distract you with their cuteness!
+As cute as they are, rabbits will munch through your vegetable patch and moles will dig up plenty of holes in your garden on the hunt for food!
+So, here’s how to keep them at bay before they can distract you with their cuteness!

-- Sprinkling chilli pepper around the plants will act as an effective deterrent.
-Powdered red pepper works great too.
+- Sprinkling chilli pepper around the plants will act as an effective deterrent for rabbits.
+Powdered red pepper works great for this too.

 - Vinegar also helps to keep rabbits at bay.
 Trying soaking old corn-on-the-cobs in vinegar for a few minutes, them place them around the edges of your garden.